Food and drink you should avoid for a good night’s sleep

 14. White bread

 A late-night round of toast with butter can be delicious, but you might want to reconsider your choice of bread next time.
-Refined carbohydrates such as white bread and pasta have a high glycaemic index (GI) and can spike your blood sugar levels rather rapidly.
-While it may curb those hunger pangs, the influx of energy is likely to impact your sleep more negatively than you might realise.
+“Foods such as white bread and pastries can spike blood sugar, followed by a crash that disrupts sleep," says Garry.
+"Over time, these fluctuations may also interfere with your circadian rhythm, the body’s internal clock that regulates sleep and wakefulness.”
+While they may curb those hunger pangs, the influx of energy is likely to cause more harm to your sleep than you realise.

 13. Aged and fermented cheese

 While they won't give you nightmares (as the old wives' tale suggests), it's probably still best to avoid aged cheeses like blue cheese, Brie, Cheddar and Parmesan before going to bed.
-These cheeses also contain the amino acid tyramine, resulting in wakefulness – not exactly what you want after a long day.
+"Aged cheese, alongside cured meats and fermented sauces, contain compounds that can stimulate the nervous system," says Garry.
+"If you’re sensitive, having too much of these foods in the evening may make it harder for your body to wind down.”
 Pick a young cheese, such as cottage cheese, instead; these cheeses contain another amino acid, tryptophan, which promotes sleep.

 12. Spicy food